Generally, teachers don’t expect gifts.

 - Punch card for buckets of balls at the driving range or a round at a local golf course.

-- Locking glass lunch containers.
+- Locking glass lunch containers are useful.

-- Flasks to keep beverages cold.
+- Flasks made to keep beverages cold.

-Remember, gifts like wine, beer, and multi-tools should be given directly by the parent to the teacher.
+Remember, teacher gifts like wine, beer, and multi-tools should be given directly by the parent to the teacher.
 Outside the classroom or school could be the safest option.

 Unique Inexpensive Gifts